LisaPug64/Cyclistic-Bike-Share_Google-Data-Analytics/README.md

 Data used in this analysis is fictitious first party data from a fictitious company, Cyclistic Bike Share, that is part of the Google Data Analytics Capstone Course offered by coursera.

+Analysis done using R; Excel power query and Excel pivot tables used to generate charts.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 2016 - Cyclistic Bike Share Established